Mayowa2020/greenwood-library-website/README.md

 3. Commit your changes (`git commit -m "description of your changes"`).
 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

----

-This project was completed as part of a Capstone Project to simulate collaborative web development using Git and GitHub.

----